 Eligible regions and jobs

-To find out the list of eligible regions, see our dedicated article: Eligible regions to renew your WHV.
-Certain regions are EXCLUDED from the list including the surroundings of large cities (Sydney, Melbourne, Perth, etc.).
+To find out the list of eligible regions, see: Eligible regions to renew your WHV.
+Some regions are EXCLUDED from the list including the surroundings of large cities (Sydney, Melbourne, Perth, etc.).
 It is therefore important to check carefully before starting a job.

 To find out which jobs are eligible for renewal, see our dedicated article: Eligible Jobs to renew your WHV.